Part 1: Legislative framework

 The Act on Good Business Practice in the Grocery Sector

-The Act on Good Business Practice in the Grocery Sector [the Good Business Practice Act] (LOV-2020-04-17-29) regulates the distribution relationship regarding delivery of groceries.
+The Act on Good Business Practice in the Grocery Sector [the Good Business Practice Act] (LOV-2020-04-17-29) regulates distribution relationships in the grocery sector/value chain.

 b.
 Link(s) to official publication: